Momofuku: David Chang brings his culinary vision to Las Vegas

-Momofuku’s first restaurant on the West Coast is now open at The Cosmopolitan of Las Vegas.
-Chef David Chang and Opening Executive Chef Michael Chen collaborated on a menu that draws influence from all over the world, including the United States, Korea and Japan.
-The constantly evolving menu features steamed buns, noodles, and meat and seafood meant for sharing.
-There will also be various plays on classics, from prime rib to surf-and-turf (fried chicken and caviar).
+The menu in Las Vegas draws influence from all over the world, including the United States, Korea and Japan.
+The menu features steamed buns, noodles, and meat and seafood meant for sharing.
+There are also various plays on classic dishes, daily specials, and Momofuku's legendary fried chicken and caviar.